Summerfest to require proof of vaccination or negative COVID test to enter

 “We are pleased with their proactive decision to implement these additional safety measures and ensure festivalgoers can feel comfortable attending this beloved music fest responsibly,” said Milwaukee Health Commissioner Kirsten Johnson.

-A negative COVID-19 test result must be obtained by attendees who are not fully vaccinated within 3 days of attending the festival.
+A negative COVID-19 test result must be obtained by attendees who are not fully vaccinated within three days prior to attending the festival.

-The annual music festival is making a comeback after its first cancelation in over 50 years, in 2020 due to the pandemic.
-Normally scheduled for the June or July months, the self-proclaimed "world's largest music festival" will kick off on Sept.
-2 and run Thursday through Saturday each week at festival grounds until Sept.
+The annual music festival is making a comeback after its first cancellation in over 50 years due to the pandemic.
+Normally scheduled for the June or July months, the self-proclaimed “world’s largest music festival” will kick off Sept.
+2 and run Thursday through Saturday each week at the festival grounds through Sept.
 18.

-Lollapalooza, a similar music event held over a 4 day period in Chicago, just 90 miles south of Milwaukee, also required proof of vaccination or a negative COVID test to enter the Grant Park festival grounds in July.
+Lollapalooza, a similar music event held over a four-day period in Chicago, 90 miles south of Milwaukee, also required proof of vaccination or a negative COVID-19 test to enter the Grant Park festival grounds in July.

-Organizers said 90% of Lollapalooza attendees showed proof of vaccination, but there were some reports of festival goers being waved into the grounds without thorough examination of their COVID vaccination or test documentation, according to the Chicago Tribune.
-Roughly 385,000 people attended the festival over the course of 4 days and local health officials across Illinois are now urging them to get a COVID test.
+Organizers said 90% of Lollapalooza attendees showed proof of vaccination, but there were some reports of festivalgoers being waved into the grounds without thorough examination of their COVID-19 vaccination or test documentation, according to the Chicago Tribune.
+Roughly 385,000 people attended the festival over the course of four days and local health officials across Illinois are now urging them to get a COVID-19 test.

-Bob Babisch, vice president of entertainment for Milwaukee World Festival, Inc., addressed similar concerns connected to Summerfest.
+Bob Babisch, vice president of entertainment for Milwaukee World Festival, addressed similar concerns connected to Summerfest.

 “We are trying to do best practices to make sure our people are safe,” he said.
 “We’re trying our best to make sure people can come in, be healthy and have a great time.”